Classification

 Node classification by multiple personalized PageRanks.

-• damping_factor – Probability to continue the random walk.
+• damping_factor (float) – Probability to continue the random walk.

 • solver (str) – Which solver to use: ‘piteration’, ‘diteration’, ‘bicgstab’, ‘lanczos’.